silnrsi/font-akatab/documentation/source/design.md

 - Akatab ExtraBold
 - Akatab Black

 The full range of weights is accessed in different ways depending on the application.
-See the [FAQ](faq.md) for details.
+See the [Using Axis-Based Font Families](https://software.sil.org/fonts/axis-based-fonts/) for details.

 ## Tifinagh: